ray-project/ray/doc/source/ray-overview/index.md

 - [Serve](../serve/index): Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.
 - [RLlib](../rllib/index): Scalable distributed reinforcement learning workloads that integrate with the other Ray AIR libraries.

+Ray's libraries are for both data scientists and ML engineers alike.
+For data scientists, AIR can be used to scale individual workloads, and also end-to-end ML applications.
+For ML Engineers, AIR provides scalable platform abstractions that can be used to easily onboard and integrate tooling from the broader ML ecosystem.

 For custom applications, the [Ray Core](../ray-core/walkthrough) library enables Python developers to easily build scalable, distributed systems that can run on a laptop, cluster, cloud, or Kubernetes.
-It's the foundation that Ray AIR libraries and third-party integrations (Ray ecosystem) are built on.
+It's the foundation that Ray AI Runtime libraries and third-party integrations (Ray ecosystem) are built on.

 Ray runs on any machine, cluster, cloud provider, and Kubernetes, and features a growing [ecosystem of community integrations](ray-libraries).